Hsu Cheng-kuang

-Hsu Cheng-kuang (徐正光 (Xú Zhèngguāng); born 16 February 1943) is a Taiwanese politician.
+Hsu Cheng-kuang (徐正光 (Xú Zhèngguāng); born 16 February 1943) is a Taiwanese sociologist.
 He was the Minister of the Mongolian and Tibetan Affairs Commission (MTAC) of the Executive Yuan in 2000–2002.

+Education

+Hsu graduated from National Taiwan University with a Bachelor of Arts in sociology in 1965.
+Hsu then was awarded a scholarship by the Ministry of Education to pursue graduate studies in the United States, where he earned a Master of Arts in sociology from University of Illinois Urbana-Champaign in 1972 and his Ph.D. in sociology from Brown University in 1981.
+His doctoral dissertation, completed under Professor Robert M. Marsh, was titled, "Foreign interests, state and gentry-merchant class: railway development in early modern China, 1895-1911".

 MTAC Ministry

 Dalai Lama visit to Taiwan

 Commenting on the upcoming visit by Dalai Lama Tenzin Gyatso to Taiwan in October 2000, Hsu said that the visit will be in his capacity of a noted international religious leader at the invitation of a local civilian organization.
 He added that the MTAC would concentrate on cultural, economic and academic exchanges affairs rather than political affairs towards Tibet.

 ROC-CTA relations

 In April 2001, Hsu said that the ROC government would improve relations with the Central Tibetan Administration (CTA) government despite the fact that Tibet is still technically part of the Republic of China.
 Although there have been many misunderstandings between ROC and CTA due to history and lack of proper channel between the two sides, Hsu said that the MTAC would improve contact with the CTA and provide services to the Tibetan people in the ground of humanitarianism.